-"Naturism is a way of life in harmony with nature, characterized by the practice of communal nudity, with the intention of encouraging respect for oneself, respect for others and for the environment."
+"Naturism is a way of life in harmony with nature characterised by the practice of communal nudity with the intention of encouraging self-respect, respect for others and for the environment."

 and adopted by the International Naturist Federation at its 1974 congress.

 As stated in this definition from the International Naturist Federation, naturism is the practice of complete nudity in a social setting.
 Though nudity is the most obvious aspect of naturism, it is part of a much wider context.